 Printable PDF

-Panel Discussion Panel Discussion
+Panel discussion Panel discussion

-The plenary session began with an opening remarks by Isao Teshirogi, Vice President of the Pharmaceutical Manufacturers Association of Japan (PMAJ), which included the message, "We must break down preconceived notions and work together with industry, academia, and government to resolve drug lag and loss, The first part introduced the current situation, challenges, and approaches to drug lag/loss from the various perspectives of the government, the Pharmaceutical Industry Policy Institute, contract research organizations (CROs), medical institutions, and patients.
-In the second part, a panel discussion was held on what we can do to prevent new drug losses in the future, and the four-hour meeting came to a close.
+The Office of Pharmaceutical Industry ResearchThe Assembly began with an opening remarks by JPMA Vice President Isao Teshirogi, including his message that "we must break down preconceived notions and work together to resolve the drug lag/loss problem.
+The first part introduced the current situation, challenges, and approaches to drug lag/loss from the various perspectives of the government, , contract research organizations (CROs), medical institutions, and patients.
+In the second part of the Assembly, a panel discussion was held on what we can do to prevent new drug losses in the future, bringing the four-hour meeting to a close.

 Part 1